marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ## Precompute everything

 I'm performing some costly operations (such as sin() and cos()) pretty frequenctly in the code.
 It may be worth precumputing the result of such operations to skip them whenever possible.
+Also, there're many operations i keep repeating over and over on the same data, such as orthonormal basis computation - i wonder if it may be worth precomputing these common values and provide them using textures.

 ## Minor and low level optimizations